SPOTBusinessSystems/SPOT.CustomerConnect.Template/README.md

 In order to use the template, you must have acquired a session token from the API using the methods noted in the API getting started guide at https://developer.spotpos.com/api/gettingstarted.html.
 You will have to have 3 JavaScript variables set:

-CustomerConnect.Config.AccountKey
+CustomerConnect.Config.AccountKey<br />
-CustomerConnect.Config.URL
+CustomerConnect.Config.URL<br />
-CustomerConnect.Config.SessionId
+CustomerConnect.Config.SessionId<br />
-CustomerConnect.Config.PublishableId
+CustomerConnect.Config.PublishableId<br />
-CustomerConnect.Config.Template = 'Default'
+CustomerConnect.Config.Template = 'Default'<br />
-CustomerConnect.Config.Tenant = ''
+CustomerConnect.Config.Tenant = ''<br />

 Remember to always protect your SecurityID by keeping initial token retrieval in server-side code such as ASP.NET or PHP.
 Inject the returned session into your Index.html.